anacstralioti/habit-tracker/README.md

 ## About

-**Habit Tracker** is a simple and cute monthly habit tracking app built with HTML, CSS, and JavaScript.
+A simple and cute monthly habit tracking app built with HTML, CSS, and JavaScript.

 It allows you to:
 - Set your custom habit for the current month;